johannes-mueller/devcontainer.el/README.md

 degree.
 Of course, you won't install an Emacs instance inside the devcontainer, but it is really helpful for you to manage devcontainers from within Emacs and interact with the installation of your software inside of it.
-That's where `devcontainer-mode` comes in.
+That's where the `devcontainer` package comes in.

-`devcontainer-mode` provides a set Emacs commands to build, launch, stop, erase and rebuild the devcontainer according to its definition in the project's repo.
+`devcontainer` provides a set Emacs commands to build, launch, stop, erase and rebuild the devcontainer according to its definition in the project's repo.
 In order for you to run and test your software inside the devcontainer, `devcontainer-mode` advises Emacs' `compilation-start` function to prepend